-See full list of all 143 licensed assisted senior living facilities in Rhode Island for 2020.
+See full list of all 143 licensed assisted living facilities in Rhode Island for 2020.
 Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in Rhode Island.
-If you or your loved one are looking for a facility in any part of Rhode Island with loving and caring staff who will assist with daily living tasks such as taking a bath, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Rhode Island that is nearby.
+If you or your loved one are trying to locate a facility in any part of Rhode Island with loving and caring staff who will help with daily living tasks such as taking a bath, getting dressed, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Rhode Island that is near you.

 In Rhode Island, facilities that offer assisted living care are officially called Assisted Living Residences, some of which may also be licensed as Alzheimer’s Dementia Special Care Programs.
 The Department of Health’s Center for Health Facility Regulation is the licensing body that licenses all such facilities in addition to nursing homes in Rhode Island.
 There are levels of licenses available depending on what realm of service the licensee wants to operate in.
 When licensed as an assisted living facility, the facility cannot give skilled medical care but it does provide basic personal services to all its residents.

 There are 2 different levels given to assisted living facilities in Rhode Island, which are based on fire codes and classifications of medication distribution.
 They are also classed according to whether or not they provide dementia care.
 Level 1 is for those residents that cannot save themselves in any way during an emergency, and Level 2 is for those who can.
 Level 1 for medication is based on whether or not the resident needs central storage for medication or administration of medication.
 Level 2 medication is for those who can administer their own medication.